 - 4 The Customer has not made payment in accordance with (and does not have A right to withhold payment) in terms of sections 61, 62.1 and 67 of this Procedure;

-- 5 Maru Telecoms has confirmation from the Customer that the dispute which is the subject of the Billing Dispute Notice has been resolved;
+- 5 Maru Africa has confirmation from the Customer that the dispute which is the subject of the Billing Dispute Notice has been resolved;

 - 6 The Customer is disputing the charges on the basis that the Customer did not authorize the particular use of the services by another person; or

-- 7 Maru Telecoms reasonably believes that the Customer does not have a bona fide dispute in relation to the charges.
+- 7 Maru Africa reasonably believes that the Customer does not have a bona fide dispute in relation to the charges.

 - 9 A determination of the Billing Dispute and the reasons for such determination.